martinfleis/phd-thesis/source/19_appendix_6.md

 ## A6.3 LISA accuracy  {.unnumbered}

-Additional figures capturing the details of LISA accuracy on subsets of data.
+Additional figures to figure 6.25 capturing the details of LISA accuracy on subsets of data (see section 6.4.1.2.3).

 ![LISA accuracy of cadastral values and each of the selected buffers of tessellation based on the single-building plots.](source/figures/ch6/accu_single.pdf "LISA accuracy of cadastral and MT values"){#fig:accu_s width=80%}